 So let's cover cash bonds now, which is the second major kind of bond.
 With cash bonds, the person needs to pay an amount of cash to the court's registry.
 If they fail to show up in court, the posted cash is kept by the court.
 That sounds fairly straightforward, right?
 We can now discuss the kind of bond that is most used in DUI cases, which is surety bonds.
-With this type of bond, a local bail bondsman or another third party agrees to be responsible for the individual appearing in court and in exchange receives a fee.
+With this type of bond, a local bail bondsman in Phoenix or another third party agrees to be responsible for the individual appearing in court and in exchange receives a fee.
 Here is an example to consider: the bond amount has been set at $5,000.
 Instead of completely draining their savings account in order to post the bond, the individual contacts a bondman.
 Bondsman charge 10 percent of a bond in Arizona.

 BAIL AMOUNTS FOR DUI

 We need to mention that the actual amount of bail for a DUI will depend on the criminal history of the individual and the bonding schedule that the jurisdiction uses.
 As with cases on other crimes, the more convictions, and arrests that you have, the more money you can expect to have to pay.
 A first-time misdemeanor DUI may cost you only $500 in bail money.
 On the other hand, bond amounts on a felony DUI may be up to $50,000.

 CONDITIONS FOR DUI BAIL BONDS